Carolyn Vachani RN, MSN, AOCN

 Lymphocytes are a type of white blood cell.
 These cells (called B cells and T cells) are important in fighting infection and mount what is called the "immune response."
 B cells produce proteins called antibodies, which move through the bloodstream and attack a specific target as directed by the B cell.
 They start their lives in the bone marrow and then develop fully in the lymph nodes.
 T cells are developed in the thymus gland and directly attack the cells identified as foreign by the B cells.
 In addition, both of these cells are able to remember bacteria from previous infections, and thus respond quicker to future infections.

-Simply put, the non-Hodgkin's lymphomas (NHLs) are a group of cancers that affect the immune system, the very system that is supposed to protect our body against disease.
+Non-Hodgkin's lymphomas (NHLs) are a group of cancers that affect the immune system, the very system that is supposed to protect our body against disease.
 NHLs begin in the lymph nodes and are made up of malignant (cancerous) lymphocytes (either B cells or T cells).
 In 2001, the World Health Organization developed a comprehensive classification system for the 30+ different types of non-Hodgkin's lymphomas (NHLs), which are then further divided according to the cell type involved (either B cell or T cell).
 (See WHO classification at the end of this article) These 30+ types of NHLs are different in their growth rates and aggressiveness, and are often treated differently.

 The actual cause of NHLs is still unknown in most cases, but there are some factors known to increase a person's risk.
 These factors are related to the immune system, and cause either a chronic decrease or chronic increase in immune response.
 Certain viruses and bacteria increase the risk of certain types of NHLs, possibly because they cause a long-term increase in immune response.
 For instance, MALT lymphoma is associated with Helicobacter pylori infection, the same bacteria that causes stomach ulcers.
 Epstein-Barr (EBV) virus is associated with 30% of Burkitt's lymphoma cases in the U.S., but 95% of Burkitt's cases are in Africa, and nearly all of these cases are associated with EBV.
 This points to the fact that there are genetic differences in the types of Burkitt's (and probably all NHLs) found in different areas of the world.
 Other viruses thought to increase risk include: human T-cell leukemia/lymphoma virus 1 (HTLV-1), human herpes virus 8 (HHV-8), and hepatitis C virus.

-Suppression of the immune system is thought to cause increased risk of NHLs.
+Suppression of the immune system appears to cause increased risk of NHLs.
 This includes infection with the human immunodeficiency virus (HIV), organ or bone marrow transplant (requiring immune suppression medications), rheumatoid arthritis, and inherited immune deficiencies.
 The use of pesticides and herbicides was studied by the National Academy of Sciences (NAS) as a risk factor because agricultural workers had higher rates of NHLs.
 The NAS found a "positive association" between exposure to herbicides and NHL, meaning there is an increased risk with herbicide exposure.
 It is thought that the use of protective equipment (gloves, jumpsuits, and face protection) can decrease this risk.
 Permanent hair-darkening dyes have also been the subject of many studies, but the majority of these studies did not find an increased risk in hair dye users.

 Rates are much higher among persons over the age of 65 (68 for every 100,000 people).
 NHL occurs more often in whites than in blacks, and it is more common among men than women.